LIT-Protocol/pkp-walletconnect/GUIDE.md

-# Connecting Lit PKPs with dApps
+# Integrating Lit and WalletConnect V1

 To enable secure communication between a PKP and a dApp, all you need to do is:

 1. Create a Lit PKP Wallet object
-2. Establish a WalletConnect connection
+2. Initialize WalletConnect
 3. Subscribe and respond to events

-Note: This guide requires a PKP.
-To mint a PKP NFT, visit the [Lit Explorer](https://explorer.litprotocol.com/mint-pkp).
-You'll need some [test Matic](https://faucet.polygon.technology/) in your wallet.

 </br>

-## Creating a Lit PKP object
+## 1. Create a Lit PKP Wallet object

 [LitPKP](https://github.com/LIT-Protocol/lit-pkp-sdk/blob/main/lit-pkp.js) is a wrapper of [PKPWallet](https://github.com/LIT-Protocol/pkp-ethers.js/tree/main/packages/wallet), a Wallet class that extends `ether.js Signer` and provides convenient methods to sign transactions and messages using [Lit Actions](https://developer.litprotocol.com/SDK/Explanation/litActions).

 `LitPKP` includes added functionality to handle Ethereum JSON RPC signing requests, which will be used to respond to requests facilitated through WalletConnect.

-To create a new `LitPKP` object, you'll need:
+To create a new `LitPKP` instance, you'll need:

 - your PKP's public key
 - an `authSig` that can be obtained from the client side by invoking [checkAndSignAuthMessage](https://developer.litprotocol.com/sdk/explanation/walletsigs/authsig/#obtaining-the-authsig)